James–Lange theory: Theory

-Emotions are often assumed to be judgments about a situation that cause feelings and physiological changes.
+Emotions are often assumed to be judgments about a situation that causes feelings and physiological changes.
 In 1884, psychologist and philosopher William James proposed that physiological changes actually precede emotions, which are equivalent to our subjective experience of physiological changes, and are experienced as feelings.
 In his words, "our feeling of the same changes as they occur is the emotion."
 James argued:

 If we fancy some strong emotion, and then try to abstract from our consciousness of it all the feelings of its characteristic bodily symptoms, we find we have nothing left behind, no "mind-stuff" out of which the emotion can be constituted, and that a cold and neutral state of intellectual perception is all that remains. … What kind of an emotion of fear would be left, if the feelings neither of quickened heart-beats nor of shallow breathing, neither of trembling lips nor of weakened limbs, neither of goose-flesh nor of visceral stirrings, were present, it is quite impossible to think.
 Can one fancy the state of rage and picture no ebullition of it in the chest, no flushing of the face, no dilatation of the nostrils, no clenching of the teeth, no impulse to vigorous action, but in their stead limp muscles, calm breathing, and a placid face?
 The present writer, for one, certainly cannot.
 The rage is as completely evaporated as the sensation of its so-called manifestations.

 Physician Carl Lange developed similar ideas independently in 1885.
 Both theorists defined emotion as a feeling of physiological changes due to a stimulus, but the theorists focused on different aspects of emotion.
 Although James did talk about the physiology associated with an emotion, he was more focused on conscious emotion and the conscious experience of emotion.
 For example, a person who is crying reasons that he must be sad.
 Lange reinterpreted James's theory by operationalizing it.
 He made James's theory more testable and applicable to real life examples.
 However, both agreed that if physiological sensations could be removed, there would be no emotional experience.
 In other words, physiological arousal causes emotion.

 According to James, when an individual is aware of their body's physiological arousal and emotional behavior their emotions are shown.
-He didn't think the idea of common sense reactions were real but that each emotion triggered a specific physiological response.
+He did not think the idea of common sense reactions were real but that each emotion triggered a specific physiological response.
 For instance, when someone hears breaking glass and they think someone is breaking in, if their heart starts pounding and they begin trembling, James would argue that they are experiencing this physiological reaction because they feel fear of a would-be burglar.
 Or, if the person heard glass breaking and thought it was their roommate being careless and clumsy, they would have a pounding heart and raised blood pressure due to their subject anger, according to James.

 James argues that the sequence of events in experiencing emotion is:

 Emotion stimulus → Physiological Response Pattern → Affective Experience.